belteki/DCO2/README.md

 Ventilation data have been downloaded from Draeger Babylog VN500 neonatal ventilator in csv format with 1Hz (1/sec) sampling rate.

-This code can be run in IPython Notebook.
-Running the code required the following packages:
+This code can be viewed in any web browser.
+To run it, use the IPython Notebook.
+Running the code requires the following packages:
 Python      3.5.2
 numpy       1.11.1
 pandas      0.18.1
 matplotlib  1.5.3
 scipy       0.18.1

 I recommend downloading these packages using the freely availably Anaconda built: https://www.continuum.io/downloads